ketan-ojha/Augmented-Reality/README.md

 # Augmented-Reality
-A small AR app in which you control a robot
+An AR app in which you can control a robot